How to add a visible watermark to images

 You will need image manipulation software, there are lots of options available from very basic image editors to paid for commercial products such as Adobe Photoshop.
 As long at it supports layers and opacity, the following steps should work (with a few adjustments).

-For the sake of convenience and inclusivity, we will be using a product called the GNU Image Manipulation Program (GIMP for short) for this example.
+For this example, we will be using a product called the GNU Image Manipulation Program (GIMP for short).
 We have chosen this product because:

 It is available on all major desktop platforms (Mac, Windows, Linux),